How To Get Rid Of Bugs On Japanese Maple?

-Japanese maples are one of the most requested trees when it comes to yard decoration.
+Japanese maples are one of the trees most requested for yard decoration.
 But pests are sometimes a serious problem for owners of these trees.

-To get rid of bugs on a Japanese maple, spray the leaves with an insecticide soap.
-Also, remove severely infested leaves and branches.
+QUICK ANSWER: To get rid of bugs on a Japanese maple, spray the leaves with an insecticide soap.
+Also, severely infested leaves and branches should be removed.
 In some cases, a systemic pesticide should be used.

 Aphids